yvoinov/zrescue/README.md

 First archive with the same extension in the target directory will have number 0, next  -  1,2,3 etc. Archive numbering for different extensions (.gz or .zfs) will be independent, from current number of every archive type.

-Note:  Do not rename arhives, archive names wiil use in zfsrestore for filesystem recovery with omitted target filesystem name.
+Note:  Do not rename arhives, archive names will use in zfsrestore for filesystem recovery with omitted target filesystem name.

 Backup performs with run command in local mode: